|

-So, does body hair make you sweat?
 The problem is that there is no definitive answer to this.
 Many believe that without body hair, your sweat is less pronounced.
-However, it has been found that hair does help regulate sweat-cooling, something that needs to be considered before shaving or waxing it all off!
+However, it has been found that hair does help regulate sweat cooling, something that needs to be considered before shaving or waxing it all off.

 How Hair And Sweat Are Connected

-Hairs themselves are not responsible for causing sweat, instead, it is the hair follicles that sit deep within that are connected to sweat glands.
-These sweat glands remain after hair removal, meaning that you will more than likely still sweat after waxing, shaving, or tweezing.
+Hairs themselves are not responsible for causing sweat; instead, it is the hair follicles, which sit deep within the skin, that are connected to the sweat glands.
+These sweat glands remain after hair removal, meaning that you will still sweat after waxing, shaving, or tweezing.

-These sweat glands which are connected to the hair follicles are called apocrine glands, these are mainly found in the armpits, chest, and pubis.
-These glands produce a more oily sweat and contribute to the sweaty smell.
-Removing your hair, you will notice that your sweat will not smell as bad as before.
+These glands produce a more oily sweat, contributing to the sweaty smell.
+After removing your hair, you will notice that your sweat will not smell as bad as before.

 This is due to hair creating a large surface area for odor-causing bacteria to breed on.
-So removing all your hair might not stop you sweating, but it will help reduce body odor.
+Soremoving all your hair might not stop you from sweating, but it will help reduce body odor.

-Sweat glands function independently of hair, and you will sweat just as much before and after hair removal, the only difference being the odor that your body gives off will be reduced once the hair is removed.
+Sweat glands function independently of hair, and you will sweat just as much before and after hair removal; the only difference is that the odor your body gives off will be reduced once the hair is removed.

 Should You Shave Your Hair To Sweat Less?

-You might be looking for a solution to stop sweating as much, and it can be difficult to avoid sweating altogether, but shaving or waxing your hair off will not help that much.
+You may be looking for a solution to reduce sweating, and it can be challenging to eliminate it altogether.
+However, shaving owaxing your hair off will not significantly help with this issue.

-Yes, removing your hair will help control body odor, but there are some downsides as well.
+Yes, removing your hair can help control body odor, but there are also some downsides to consider.
 Body hair is there for a reason, and here are some more reasons why you should consider leaving it as is:

-- Pubic hair acts as a protective shield, and removing them, especially causing a few nicks in the process, leaves you open to infections such as staphylococcus aureus, streptococcus, and MRSA.
+• Pubic hair acts as a protective shield, and removing it, especially if it causes a few nicks in the process, leaves you open to infections such as Staphylococcus aureus, Streptococcus, and MRSA.

-- One of the major functions of body hair is to release pheromones.
-While there is still some debate about the actual function of pheromones, many believe that they help attract a potential mate.
+• One of the major functions of body hair is to release pheromones.
+While there is still some debate about the actual function of pheromones, many believe that they play a role in attracting a potential mate.

-- Body hair reduces chafing.
-Those who do a lot of physical activity will undoubtedly deal with body sweat.
+• Body hair reduces chafing.
+Those who engage in a lot of physical activity will undoubtedly experience body sweat.
 This sweat and friction from repeated movement can lead to rashes and chafing.
 Keeping the body hair in the area acts as a barrier, locking in moisture and preventing chafing.

-- Your body hair helps to regulate your body temperature.
-Your hair either traps heat in or releases heat to keep you cool depending on how it is standing on your skin and what your body needs.
+• Your body hair helps to regulate your body temperature.
+Your hair either traps heat or releases it to keep you cool, depending on its position on your skin and your body’s needs.

 Benefits Of Sweating